Skip to Main Content

 Do employer payroll tax rates change often?

-Employer payroll tax rates can change periodically over legislative updates, economic policies and adjustments to social welfare programs.
+Employer payroll tax rates can change periodically due to legislative updates, economic policies and adjustments to social welfare programs.
 While some aspects of payroll taxes, like the federal rates for Social Security and Medicare, stay relatively stable over time, other taxes vary annually based on state budget requirements.
 To ensure compliance and accurate payroll processing, employers need to stay informed of any changes.

 Are there additional taxes an employer has to pay?